rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 #### `HOOK_DEATHANIM2 (hs_deathanim2.int)`

 Runs after Fallout has calculated the death animation.
-Lets you set your own custom frame id, so more powerful than `HOOK_DEATHANIM1`, but performs no validation.
+Lets you set your own custom frame id, so more powerful than `HOOK_DEATHANIM1`, but performs no validation.<br>
 When using `critter_dmg` function, this script will also run.
-In that case weapon pid will be -1 and attacker will point to an object with `obj_art_fid == 0x20001F5`.
+In that case weapon pid will be -1 and attacker will point to an object with `obj_art_fid == 0x20001F5`.<br>
 Does not run for critters in the knockdown/out state.

 ```